* Dollar falls to 16-month low before recovering slightly

 By Sruthi Shankar and Tanya Agrawal

-Aug 28 (Reuters) - Wall Street opened slightly higher on Monday, driven by gains in health and home improvement retailers’ shares, while investors assessed the impact of Tropical Storm Harvey on the U.S. economy.
+Aug 28 (Reuters) - Wall Street was set to open slightly higher on Monday, even as investors assessed the impact of Tropical Storm Harvey on the U.S. economy.

 U.S. crude futures, which earlier hit two-year highs, dipped more than 1 percent to $47.38 over concerns that refinery shutdowns could reduce demand for American crude.